ilkerarslan/NovaML.jl/README.md

 ### LinearModels

 - `Adaline`: Adaptive Linear Neuron
+- `ElasticNet`: Linear regression with combined L1 and L2 priors as regularizer, balancing between Lasso and Ridge models
 - `Lasso`: Linear Model trained with L1 prior as regularizer, useful for producing sparse models
 - `LinearRegression`: Linear regression algorithm
 - `LogisticRegression`: Binary and multiclass logistic regression
 - `Perceptron`: Simple perceptron algorithm
 - `RANSACRegression`: Robust regression using Random Sample Consensus (RANSAC) algorithm.
 It's particularly effective for fitting models in the presence of significant outliers in the data.
+- `Ridge`: Linear regression with L2 regularization, useful for dealing with multicollinearity in data

 ### Tree